CSSS/git-tutorial/README.md

 =================

 ## What is Git?
-Git is a *Version Control Software* that allows you to save and maintain a history of your work.
+Git is a *Version  Software* that allows you to save and maintain a history of your work.
 You can also revert to previous stages of your history, and make multiple branches of that history for experimentation.

 Git is great for projects that have multiple contributors, because the history of all contributions is transparent.